ZPanel y Sentora en CentOS 6 x64

 getcap -r /

-) do not support these operations, the command above will produce thousands of errors, so for a cleaner output use the following:
+Due to the fact that virtual file-systems (such as /proc) do not support these operations, the command above will produce thousands of errors, so for a cleaner output use the following:

 getcap -r / 2>/dev/null

-To set a particular capability on a file, use setcap "capability_string" /path/to/file
+To set a particular capability on a file, use setcap "capability_string" /path/to/file.

-To remove all capabilities from a file, use setcap -r /path/to/file
+To remove all capabilities from a file, use setcap -r /path/to/file.

 For demonstration we'll create a blank file in the current directory, give it a capability, and remove it.
 Start with the following: